Exilium-Labs/.github/profile/README.md

 ---

 ## 📢 **Join the Exilium Labs Ecosystem**
-Be part of the **future of decentralized AI** by staying engaged with our growing community:
+Be part of the **future of decentralized AI & the Metaverse** by staying engaged with our growing community:

 - 🌐 **Website:** [ExiliumLabs.io](#)
 - 🐦 **Twitter:** [@ExiliumLabs](#)
 - 💬 **Join the Discussion:** [Discord](#) | [Telegram](#)

-🚀 **Together, we are building the most advanced AI-powered blockchain security solutions.
-Let's secure Web3—one contract at a time!**
+🚀 **Together, we are building the most advanced AI-powered blockchain security solutions and metaverse experiences.
+Let’s shape Web3—one innovation at a time!**